 You should attend an education session with our Nurse Coordinator who will outline your donor options, arrange any blood tests and go through any consent forms with you.

-You should attend a minimum of two counselling sessions (mandatory) to discuss the implications of being a recipient of donor sperm.
+You should attend a at least one counselling session (mandatory) to discuss the implications of being a recipient of donor sperm.

 There is a minimum two week cooling off period once everything is in place, before treatment can begin.

 If you know someone who is willing to donate sperm for you, we can arrange everything for you and your donor.
 Your donor will also need to have a consultation with one of our fertility specialists and to attend a nurse education session.
 This session can be combined with yours or at a separate appointment.
 The donor (and his partner if he has one) will also need to have two counselling sessions including a joint counselling session with you.

 A separate fact sheet is available outlining the process of being a sperm donor for someone that you know.